 Even as he moved in that direction, he saw President Kagen glance up and spy the feline above her head.
 Automatically, she reached up to pet him. . .

 . . .startling him out of a sound sleep.
-Jitters let out a yowl that evoked an equally startled shriek from Kagen and launched himself sideways, going in an impossibly horizontal line until he landed on the buffet table.
+Jitters let out a yowl that evoked an equally startled shriek from Kagen and launched himself sideways, going in an impossibly horizontal line until he dropped straight down and landed on the buffet table.

 Kagen jerked back and got entangled with another guest who dropped his plate full of food in an unsuccessful attempt to free his hands and catch her.
 Flailing, they both landed on the floor in a heap.